alireza-ahmadi/slack-hebrew/README.md

 This **Google Chrome** extension allows users who talk in Persian language to see Persian Slack messages in RTL direction.
-This extension does not apply any change on non-persian texts and only applues changes to Persian messages.
+This extension does not apply any change on non-persian texts and only applies changes to Persian messages.

 ## Found a bug?